--Age structure is the classification of population into different age groups and presenting the ratio of each group in the population.

--classification is done in age groups like 0- 14 years, 15-59 years, and 60 and above years.
+- -Classification of population into different age groups and presenting the ratio of each group in the population. - -classification is done in age groups like 0- 14 years, 15-59 years, and 60 and above years.

-Labour force participation rate and Dependency ratio
+Labour force participation rate

--Labour force participation rate is the ratio of the population in the age group 15 - 59, who are either employed or actively looking for jobs.

--This age group has the capability to contribute to the progress of the nation.
+- -Labour force participation rate is the ratio of the population in the age group 15 59, who are either employed or actively looking for jobs. - -This age group has the capability to contribute to the progress of the nation.

+Dependency ratio
--The age groups 0-14 years and 60 years and above are included in the dependent group.

--Their proportion in total population is known as dependency ratio.

--This group depends on the working force of the country.

--An increase in the dependency ratio decreases the per capita income.
+- -The age groups 0-14 years and 60 years and above are included in the dependent group. - -Their proportion in total population is known as dependency ratio. - -This group depends on the labour force of the country. - -An increase in the dependency ratio decreases the per capita income.

--Many people in the age group 15 - 59 years do not have a job.

--This points to the necessity of utilising the human resource aptly.